BlitterStudio/MB_SubSonic/README.md

 Installation
 ============
+- Download the latest binary file from the Releases section.
-Once a release version is ready, all you will need to do is download the binary (DLL) file and copy it in your MusicBee "plugins" folder (the default is "C:\Program Files (x86)\MusicBee\Plugins\").
-After that simply (re)start MusicBee.
+- Extract the archive and copy the DLL file in your MusicBee "plugins" folder (the default is "C:\Program Files (x86)\MusicBee\Plugins\").
+- (Re)start MusicBee.
+- Go to Preferences -> Plugins to configure it to connect to your Subsonic server.

 Configuration
 =============